 Strength: 42% ABV

-Isle of Lewis Gin Distillery is located in the small community of Uig, on the west coast of the Isle of Lewis, with the name Uig derived from the Norse word Vik meaning ‘a bay’.
-The distillery houses a 100 litre engineered copper pot Brit Mini 100 still created by Britstill.
-All distillation, production and bottling takes place at the Isle of Lewis Gin Distillery with long-term plans to expand the distillery and create further employment for the island.
+Isle of Lewis Distillers distillery is located in the small community of Uig on the west coast of the Isle of Lewis.
+The name Uig is derived from the Old Norse word Vík, meaning “a bay”, reflecting the area’s strong Viking heritage and coastal landscape.
+The distillery houses a 100-litre engineered copper pot still, the Brit Mini 100, designed and built by Britstill.
+All distillation, production, and bottling take place on site, ensuring each batch is crafted on the island itself.
+Looking ahead, the distillery has long-term ambitions to expand its facilities, increase production capacity, and create further employment opportunities within the local island community.

 Tour: No